Imitation Learning for Combinatorial Optimisation under Uncertainty: Imitation Learning: Models and Challenges

-Another challenge arises when multiple labels are available for the same state, often generated by different noisy experts.
-For instance, drivers may follow different policies under identical conditions, resulting in conflicting demonstrations.
-While such diversity can enrich the learning signal, it necessitates aggregation or filtering mechanisms to prevent degradation in policy performance.
-Early work by \cite{raykar2009supervised, raykar2010learning} examines this issue in pre-labelled datasets.
-More recently, \cite{sun2023mega} propose MEGA-DAgger, an interactive learning framework designed for multiple imperfect experts, which filters unsafe demonstrations and evaluates experts using scenario-specific criteria. \cite{sekhari2024selective} further extend their approach to multi-expert settings in which each expert specialises in a distinct region of the state space.
+An additional challenge arises when multiple labels are available for the same state, often generated by different imperfect experts.
+Such situations may lead to conflicting demonstrations—for instance, when different drivers adopt distinct strategies under identical conditions.
+While this diversity can enrich the learning signal, it necessitates aggregation or filtering mechanisms to avoid degraded policy performance.
+Early work by \cite{raykar2009supervised, raykar2010learning} addresses this issue in pre-labelled datasets.
+More recently, \cite{sun2023mega} propose MEGA-DAgger, an interactive framework for learning from multiple imperfect experts that filters unsafe demonstrations and evaluates experts using scenario-specific criteria. \cite{sekhari2024selective} further extend this line of work to settings in which different experts specialise in distinct regions of the state space.
+However, this line of research on handling imperfect experts has been developed primarily within the field of robotics.
+Its application to IL for CO problems remains largely unexplored.